 My children have been going to this school since 2005 and we have never met a more dedicated staff.
 They really care for these kids and want them to do well.
 For a school of almost 600 it has a "small feel" to it.

 Francis Wyman Elementary School is a public elementary school in Burlington.
 The principal of Francis Wyman Elementary School is Susan Astone.
-541 children attend Francis Wyman Elementary School and identify primarily as White, non-Hispanic; Black, non-Hispanic; and Multiracial.
-9% of the 541 students here get reduced lunch prices.
-The ratio of students to teachers at Francis Wyman Elementary School is 10:1.
+541 students attend Francis Wyman Elementary School and identify mostly as White, non-Hispanic; Black, non-Hispanic; and Multiracial.
+9% of the 541 students here have subsidized lunches.
+The student to teacher ratio at Francis Wyman Elementary School is 10:1.
 Mount Hope Christian School is one of the nearest elementary schools.

 - Computer arts

 - Drawing painting

 |Native Hawaiian or Other Pacific Islander||0%||0%|

 |Students eligible for free or reduced-price lunch program||9%||10%|

 Grades 1 and 2 have been very good till now.
 I like the emphasis on reading and comprehension at such an early age.
 Overall children are allowed to be just that and not overloaded with assignments and homework.